 - Slice the green chilies and onions thin (optional).

 4. Before you begin to stir fry the vegetable, prepare the sauces by adding 1 tablespoon soya sauce, 1 teaspoon vinegar and 1 to 2 teaspoons hot sauce to a small bowl.
-You won’t have time to do it later.
+If you want you may also add 1 tablespoon vegetarian mushroom sauce for more umami flavor.
+You won’t have time to look for the sauce while you cook.
 So keep it ready.
 For substitutes check my notes below.

-7. I skipped onions.
-If you are using toss them for a minute or 2.
+7. Add sliced onions and stir fry them for a minute or 2.
 We want the onions to be crunchy and not soft.
 Next add all the veggies.